adullact/puppet-freeipa/REFERENCE.md

 Data type: `Enum['master','replica','client']`

 What role the node will be.
-Options are 'master', 'replica', and 'client'.

 ##### `puppet_admin_password`

 Data type: `String[8]`

-Password which will be assigned to the IPA account named 'admin'.
+Password which will be assigned to the IPA account named `admin` and used by Puppet.

 ##### `directory_services_password`

 Data type: `String[8]`

-Password which will be passed into the ipa setup's parameter named "--ds-password".
+Password which will be passed into the ipa setup's parameter named `--ds-password`.

 ##### `autofs_package_name`